sarca571ca/XivParty/README.md

 > - **colors**: List of background colors for each job role.

 ## Acknowledgments
-* Tylas11 (XivPart) for the original Windower addon XivParty
+* Tylas11 (XivParty) for the original Windower addon XivParty
 * Thorny (Ashita) for tons of help and the font renderer
 * SirEdeonX (xivbar) - early prototype based on xivbar's code
 * KenshiDRK (partybuffs) - buff icons